-Below are 5 quick steps that solve most issues.
+Below are 5 quick steps that solve most in-browser video call issues.

-The key is the video calls work in your browser.
-So the calls depend on your browser running smoothly.
-(Do you have browser blockers?
+Quick context: the key is the video calls work in your browser so your browser needs be running smoothly.
+Do you have browser blockers?
 Or lots of tabs open?
-See below!)
+These can affect your call quality!

 Especially if you have browser extensions, like ad blockers.
 They can block your camera and microphone.

-The general idea is your browser is like any program or software!
-If you have not refreshed it in a while, it might need a refresh!
+Your browser is like any program or software.
+If you have not refreshed it in a while, it might need a refresh.

 Click More > Cam/mac settings > Set your cam/mic as the Default

-🏃🏽♂️ Even great networks can have packet loss.
-And it's packet loss that's important to live media streaming.
+Even great networks can have packet loss.
+And it is packet loss that's important to live media streaming.
 Take a network test.
-Read this hep page for more.
+Read this help page for more.

-We're glad to help!
+Daily is a real-time API for developers.
+We're glad to help teams using our API.
 Chat or email with us.